Deploy Your First CorDapp

-Now that you have a running Corda environment, let's go ahead and deploy a basic CorDapp and issue a simple transaction.
+Now that you have a running Corda environment, let's deploy a basic CorDapp and issue a simple transaction.
 If you have not yet configured your Kaleido environment, return to the previous section and follow the steps to stand up your Corda blockchain.

 Install the CorDapp